NewsLocal NewsRavalli County

 Posted

-HAMILTON — Fire season may almost be in the rearview mirror in Montana.
-However, the United States Forest Service (USFS) is already looking ahead to next year.
+HAMILTON — Fire season may almost be in the rearview mirror in Montana but the U.S. Forest Service (USFS) is already looking ahead to next year.

-The Bitterroot is eager to welcome new employees with a wide variety of positions across the forest.
-Locations include Stevensville, Hamilton, Darby (which includes Bitterroot Hotshots, West Fork Ranger District, Trapper Creek Job Corps Fire Program, and the Darby Ranger District,) and Sula.
+The job locations include Stevensville, Hamilton, Darby (which includes Bitterroot Hotshots, West Fork Ranger District, Trapper Creek Job Corps Fire Program, and the Darby Ranger District,) and Sula.

 Bitterroot Hotshots

-The Forest Service is placing a high value on fire employees this upcoming year as budget constraints caused the agency to suspend hiring any other temporary seasonal workers.
-Albrecht explained, “It's such a need now.
-Our seasonals bring that workforce, that labor that we need to move some earth and get some fire done.”
+The USFS is placing a high value on fire employees this upcoming year as budget constraints caused the agency to suspend hiring any other temporary seasonal workers.

 Amanda Albrecht